atom-2003/PendulumControllers/README.md

 ## Objective
-Understand various control strategy by performing them with a cart-pole environment, simple yet a bit difficult control target
+Understand various control strategy by performing them with a cart-pole environment; classic, simple yet a bit difficult to control

 ## Control Strategies included
 - state feedback